geoffreyvd/spaceshipEvolution/README.md

                  then for every round inflict dmg on life see who kills the other one in 5 rounds,
 4) none died? both lose!

+So it begins with 1000 species and will result in some species dominating and countering each other.